MaxPleaner/jobapps-web/README.md

   - `GET /` (root action - handles all HTML views)
   - `POST /update` (update action: redirects to root)
 - the [awesome_print](https://github.com/michaeldv/awesome_print) provides a few helpful methods:
-  - `Object.ai(html: true)` produces a html-ready snapshot of an object.
+  - `Object.ai(html: true)` produces a html-formatted snapshot of an object.
   - `ap <object>` is a prettier alternative to `puts`
 - There are no initializers, rake tasks, or tests yet.
 A bit of `awesome_print` customization is done in [config/application.rb](config/application.rb)